alexspirou/ROS_URDF_Moving_Robot/README.md

 # ROS_URDF_Moving_Robot

-In this project, i create a urdf two-wheel robot, with differntial drive and a python script which allows the automation navigate.
+In this project, i create a urdf two-wheel robot in Xacro(XML Macros), with differntial drive and a python script which allows the automation navigate.
 Also has an arm with a gripper.
 The control of the arm was done with a PID controller.